 Ad Networks Vs. Demand Side Platforms

 If one opts for ad networks, an advertiser can purchase ad inventory in bulk instead of an impression at a given time.
 Ad inventories are pooled together from different publishers.
 Later on, these ad inventories are grouped and sold as slices to advertisers.
 The only downside of the ad networks is that not all accommodate Real-Time Bidding (RTB).

 On the other hand, DSPs work the same way with ad networks with some unique proposition, specifically when it comes to audience targeting.
-But the most notable thing about DSPs is its ability to do real-time bidding, optimization, and tracking, and serving ads using multiple platforms.
+But the most notable thing about DSPs is their ability to do real-time bidding, optimization, and tracking, and serving ads using multiple platforms.

 Self-Serve Vs. Full-Service Demand Side Platforms

 DSPs are classified into two kinds: self-serve and full-service.
 The self-serve platform is known for managing your ad campaign, while full-serviced DSP is known for the costly price tag that goes with it.

 The self-serve DSP has a lower-cost entry for advertisers, hence, making it a better choice for those advertisers who would preferably manage a campaign on their own terms.
 On the other hand, the full-service DSPs have their own account managers leading the campaigns on your behalf.
 They ensure the success of your campaign, starting from planning, budget distribution, and targeting options.